Lemonade7788/evaluating-rag/README.md

 It supports both a Streamlit chatbot UI and a CLI pipeline for batch testing and evaluation.

+## Project Context

+This repository is part of my **Final Year Project** at Universiti Malaysia Sarawak (UNIMAS).
+It implements and evaluates three Retrieval-Augmented Generation (RAG) strategies — **Embedding-RAG**, **SQL-RAG**, and **Graph-RAG** — on structured data.
+The project provides a unified framework with both an interactive Streamlit chatbot UI and a CLI pipeline, enabling systematic comparison across context relevance, groundedness, and answer relevance.

 ## Pre-requisites

 - **Python 3.12+**